mihirchronicles/mihirchronicles.github.io/content/bookshelf/connect.md

 - Feedback given with the intention of being helpful is always positive.
 - All feedback is data.
 But it is all data, and more data is better than less.
 - Behavior is something we can change, and feedback on it is an opportunity to improve.
-- Behavior is something you can point to-words, gestures, and even silence are all forms of behavior.
+- Behavior is something you can point to – words, gestures, and even silence are all forms of behavior.